Aicha-code/grade-tracker-with-local-storage/README.md

 # grade-tracker-with-local-storage
-this is a grade tracker built in javascript, it uses objects, arrays and functions along with local storage capabilities
+This is a grade tracker built in JavaScript with a user interface, It uses objects, arrays, DOM (document object model), and functions along with local storage capabilities